dieterich-lab/Baltica/docs/integration.md

 In Baltica, we use a geometric approach to define AS in three classes:
 - ES, for exon skipping
 - A3SS, for alternative 3' splice-site
-- A5SS, for alterantive 5' splice-site
+- A5SS, for alternative 5' splice-site

 Figure 6.2 details how we use the distance between features start and end to determine the AS type.

 ![](img/Baltica_as_type.png)

-__ Fig. 6.2: AS type assignment in Baltica. __ Baltica uses the genomic coordinates from the SJ and its overlapping exons to assing AS type to SJ and it's overlapping exons.
+__ Fig. 6.2: AS type assignment in Baltica. __ Baltica uses the genomic coordinates from the SJ and its overlapping exons to assigning AS type to SJ and it's overlapping exons.
 Because many exons may be affected, multiple assignments are output.
 Donor and acceptor exons are assigned as JS and JE, respectively.

 ## Simplify the AS event
 Because most of the final users are only interested in the list of genomic ranges, gene names, or event types, we offer a simplified output that removes the excess of redundant information.
 This step is useful for generating a final report.